Animal Disease Traceability

 Working Horse Permits

-Horses that are used for livestock husbandry or other ranch-related activities in both California and certain states (Oregon, Nevada, and Idaho) may be exempt from the Certificate of Veterinary Inspection requirement for entry to California if the owner obtains a Working Horse Permit.
+Horses that are used for livestock husbandry or other ranch-related activities in both California and certain states (Nevada or Idaho) may be exempt from the Certificate of Veterinary Inspection requirement for entry to California if the owner obtains a Working Horse Permit.
 These permits are valid until the end of a calendar year.
 Working Horse Permits are not allowed for horses used for show or exhibition and are primarily issued to owners who already have a Pasture-to-Pasture Permit for grazing beef cattle.
 Please call the Animal Health Branch Permit Line at (916) 900-5052 to learn more about Working Horse Permits.

 Working Horse Permit application